wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

 State vs alerts
 ---------------

 Agents have their own local database where they store the state of each check: *passed*, *failed*, or *invalid*.
-It allows the agent to send only the differences between each scan, if nothing has changed from the last scan, only the summary event will be sent, avoiding network flooding every time a scan ends.
+This allows the agent to send only the differences between each scan, if nothing has changed from the last scan, only the summary event will be sent, avoiding network flooding every time a scan ends.

-On the other side, the manager will contain the last scan performed in each agent updated at real-time.
-This way, the scan status can be consulted in the Wazuh app as well as alerts about result changes of each particular check.
+The manager will contain the last scan performed in each agent updated at real-time so that the scan status can be consulted in the Wazuh app as well as the alerts regarding changes of each particular check.

 Available information of scans
 ------------------------------